 Click on the Sign Up button if you want to keep the domain.
 Click on the Start Over button if you’d like to choose a different domain name.

 If it all worked correctly, what you’ll see next is what’s known as the Control Panel or cPanel.
-From now on when you sign in at https://domains.unf.edu (by clicking on Get Started or the Dashboard link), you will see the cPanel page.
+From now on when you sign in at https://domains.unf.edu (by clicking on the Sign-in/Sign up (Dashboard) link), you will see the cPanel page.

-Go to https://domains.unf.edu and click on the Get Started button, or click on the Dashboard link in the upper right corner.
+Go to https://domains.unf.edu and click the Sign-up/Sign-in Dashboard link in the upper right corner.

 You will be directed to login using your UNF username and password.